ibm-cloud-docs/netezza/admins/bnr-ui.md

 You can run differential and/or cumulative backups only after you run a full backup first.
 You can restore differential and/or cumulative backups only after you restore a full backup first.

-Schedule times of full, differential or cumulative backups of the same set of databases cannot overlap.
+Schedule times of full, differential and cumulative backups of the same set of databases cannot overlap.
 You must schedule these backups in 30 minutes intervals.

+If you want to take a backup of a specific database, you must first ensure that from the **Object privileges** overflow menu under *Users and groups*,   you selected **List**.
+Select "GLOBAL - Object Privilege" and select "LIST" to show the Specific Database.
+Select "GLOBAL - Admin Privilege" and select "BACKUP " to the Specific Database for Taking Backup of the Specific Database.

+If you want to restore a specific database, you must ensure that from the **Admin privileges** overflow menu under *Users and groups*, you selected **Admin privileges > GLOBAL > Restore** along with **Admin privileges > *the database you want to restore* > Restore**  Select "GLOBAL - Admin Privilege" and select "RESTORE " to the "Specific Database"  alongwith  "Global Database" to give RESTORE permission for Specific Database

 ## Running on demand backups
 {: #run-backups-ondemand}